-One of the latest achievements was Remake, launched at the end of 2015, a paper that includes 25% leather by-products, 40% of post-consumer FSC certified recycled fibre and 35% virgin FSC certified fibre.
+A recent achievement was Remake, launched at the end of 2015, a paper that includes 25% leather by-products, 40% of post-consumer FSC certified recycled fibre and 35% virgin FSC certified fibre.

-The result is a valuable, recyclable and 100% compostable paper, which guarantees excellent printing and converting performance.
+The result is a valuable, recyclable and 100% biodegradable paper, which guarantees excellent printing and converting performance.
 Allowing the production of the most varied of applications, from brochures to shoppers, from tags to luxury packaging.

 In addition, the leather residues remain visible to the surface giving a distinctive and surprisingly velvety tactile effect and is suitable for even the most demanding creative projects.

 Refit: The new paper of creative reuse from the world of fashion

 The latest innovation in upcycling papers is Refit, launched in 2019.
 It is the innovative sustainable material that is inspired by the world of fashion and includes fibres from industrial yarn and textile processing.
 It is developed in accordance to circular economy principles.